marcinlewinski/QuizApp/README.md

     git clone https://github.com/marcinlewinski/QuizzApp.git
     ```

-2. **Add your .env file**: Create a file named `.env` at the root of the project and add the following content:
+2. **Add your .env file**: Create a file named `.env` at the /server file and add the following content:

     ```env
     NODE_ENV_GOOGLE_CLIENT_ID=YOUR_CLIENT_ID